genevate/style_guides/programming/languages/ruby/ruby.md

           params.tap { |param| param[:example ] = "Example" }
         end

+### Types

+When writing code to check the object's type (i.e. class), consider the following guidelines (in the order listed):

+- Avoid checking if at all possible.
+Ask whether the implementation truly needs the check and if there is an alternative way to solve the issue.
+Can you message the object and get a workable answer instead?
+- Can casting/conversion be used either via implicit or explicit means instead?
+- Can `#is_a?` or `#kind_of?` be used (if at the application level where it might not be as critical to determine if objects are completely truthful in their answer)?
+- Can `#===` be used (if at the infrastructure level where you need your implementation to be as strict and defensive as possible). *NOTE: This can still fail if `#===` has been monkey patched in a weird way.*

 ### Comparing Objects

 - When defining the `<=>` method for an object, make sure to check for type: